dwalend/ContextAIDesignExercise/README.md

 Approach

 I'll start by reading through the problem and sleeping on it.
 I'll work progressively over the end of this week and the beginning of next week as I have pockets of free time.
-I'll eventually write code to be run with scalacli.
+I'll eventually write code to be run with scala-cli.
 (The instructions say pseudocode is fine, but then ask to have it run from the command line, which means it's real code.)

 Running the prototype